ZarehD/Blazor.InputChips/Readme.md

 OnCustomValidate | EventCallback\<ChipValidationArgs\> | Callback invoked to performing custom validation on a new chip value.

 > [!Important]
-> Your custom validation callback (assigned to the `OnCustomValidate` callback) is expected to add any validation errors it generates to the `ChipValidationArgs.ValidationErrors` collection.
+> Your custom validation callback (assigned to the `OnCustomValidate` property) is expected to add any validation errors it generates to the `ChipValidationArgs.ValidationErrors` collection.

 ### Child Content Templates